RomHartmann/athenaeum/article_archive/README.md

 This is totally a copy of https://github.com/sderosiaux/every-single-day-i-tldr, but for my own reference.

 ---
+# 7 Feburary 2019
+- https://github.com/kubernetes-sigs/aws-iam-authenticator A very nice look into how kubernetes deals with authentiaction into AWS IAM
 # 5 February 2019
 - https://media.readthedocs.org/pdf/cheat/latest/cheat.pdf Ansible cheat sheet
 - http://jamie-wong.com/post/color/ A fantastic article describing color in digital world